Nonoum/ECL/README.md

 ## PERFORMANCE BENCHMARKS
 PC benchmarks are performed for *Intel core i5-3570k @ 3.4 GHz / Windows 7 64 bit / 16gb RAM 1600 MHz*.
+All benchmarks are performed for ECL version 1.0.0.
 Compiled with GCC 7.2.0, options: `-m32 -Wall -Wextra -pedantic -O3`.
 - ECL sources are compiled as single file: "ecl-all-c-included/ECL_all_c_included.c" (and for Embedded benchmarks too);
 - Speed is in megabytes per second (mb/s);